 The sansevierias are plants that require very little water.
 When you water this plant, you need to make sure that all of its soil is dried out.
 You can do this by sticking a finger into the soil.
 If you're going to kill this plant, it's most likely due to overwatering.
 So make sure you put this plant in very well draining soil and when you water it, make sure none of the "leftover" water stays in the pot.
 The sansevierias can't have their roots in any water, because root rot occurs quite easily.
 Sansevierias are very sensitive to overwatering and prefer to be dry most of the time.

 This all sounds very scary, but it really isn't.
 Just forget to water this plant for 2 to 4 weeks at a time and it'll be fine.
 I've once forgotten to water my snake plant for 2 months and it thrived during this period of time.
 It loved the lack of moisture!
 It never suffered from this and it was happy to receive the water after that long period of drought.

-In the summer you can waster this plant every two weeks, but in the winter, when it's dormant, limit this to once a month.
+In the summer you can water this plant every two weeks, but in the winter, when it's dormant, limit this to once a month.
 This really depends on if you place the sansevieria in a bright or dark location.
 If it's in a brighter location, you can water it a little more often.
 Just make sure the soil dries out in between waterings.

 Sansevierias are also very flexible when it comes to light requirements.
-They can be placed in the shade all the way up to bright indirect light.
+They can be placed in the shade all the way up to direct sunlight.
 I've had my snake plant in the shade for at least 6 months now and it still looks just as beautiful as when I first got it.
 It won't grow as quickly as when you provide it with some more light, but if you're okay with this, it's really not a problem to keep this plant in a darker place.